MythBusters: Nutrition EditionMar 20, 2012

 This post has been sitting in my draft box since late February.
 I was supposed to cover this topic on my Health & Fitness segment on NBC KARE 11 on March 2nd, but it got bumped out to the 19th, and then the video link got messed up on their website.
-I apologize there is no video to go with this as intended.
+I apologize there is no video to go with this as intended. writing services

 In honor of National Nutrition Month, here are some common myths around nutrition exposed for what they really are:

 - REDUCING CALORIES IS ALL THAT MATTERS WHEN TRYING TO LOSE WEIGHT.
 The truth is that timing is also a factor.
 “Saving up” your calories throughout the day for only 1 or 2 meals puts the body into fat storage mode and breaks down muscle mass in order to use stored protein as an energy source.
 The bathroom scale may say you are losing weight, but some of it is muscle, which is responsible for metabolism.
 Spread out your total calorie intake for the day by eating small meals and snacks about every 3-4 hours.

 - CARBS MAKE YOU FAT.
 In the early 90’s fat was the villain, now it’s carbohydrates.
 No one nutrient is more likely to be stored as fat.
 Excess intake of anything will be stored as fat on the body.
 Carbohydrates are a good supply of glucose your brain and body needs for energy and whole grain, high fiber, non-processed carbohydrates should compose about 65% of your diet.